Fast Sparse Matrix Permutation for Mesh-Based Direct Solvers: Our Algorithm

 \section{Our Algorithm}

-\paragraph{Overview.} Our algorithm accelerates fill-reducing nested-dissection permutation by restricting separator computation to a coarse search space, the quotient graph.
+\paragraph{Overview.} Our algorithm accelerates fill-reducing nested-dissection permutation by restricting separator computation to a coarse search space, i.e., the quotient graph.
 In the limiting case where each patch represents a single mesh vertex, our algorithm reduces to classical nested-dissection~\cite{George:1973:NDO}.
 However, since patches contain multiple vertices, separator decisions are made at the patch level, trading some ordering quality for a substantial reduction in permutation cost, since the size of quotient graph is significantly smaller than the input graph $G$.
-Concretely, we (i)~compute a patch partition of the mesh, (ii)~lift this partition to the matrix graph to form a \emph{group map} ($gmap$) that clusters graph vertices by patch, (iii)~build an elimination tree (\textit{etree}) using nested dissection guided by these groups, and (iv)~assemble a global permutation by traversing the tree in nested-dissection order (see Algorithm~\ref{alg:AlgNameSteps}).
+Concretely, we (i)~compute a patch partition of the mesh on the GPU, (ii)~lift this partition to the matrix graph to form a \emph{group map} ($gmap$) that clusters graph vertices by patch, (iii)~build an elimination tree (\textit{etree}) using nested dissection guided by these groups, and (iv)~assemble a global permutation by traversing the tree in nested-dissection order (see Algorithm~\ref{alg:AlgNameSteps}).
+We use the GPU only for the first step (computing patches).
+The rest of the algorithm runs on the CPU.

 Our design has multiple advantages.
 First, patches reduce the separator search space by allowing nested dissection to operate on the quotient graph rather than the full matrix graph.
 Since patch construction is inexpensive and highly parallel for meshes, as shown in prior work (e.g., RXMesh~\cite{Mahmoud:2021:RAG}, MeshTaichi~\cite{Chang:2022:MAC}), this reduction dramatically decreases permutation runtime.
 Second, unlike classical nested-dissection implementations (e.g., METIS), which repeatedly coarsen the graph at each recursion level, our method constructs a single quotient graph and reuses it throughout the recursion.
 This reuse avoids redundant coarsening work and further accelerates permutation.
 Finally, our algorithm generates the \textit{etree} as part of the permutation process, eliminating a costly step in the symbolic Cholesky phase.
 Together, our algorithm reduces preprocessing overhead and translates directly into faster end-to-end sparse direct solves.